Teepee78/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. 9-firstdirdeletion deletes /tmp/my_first_directory/
 11. 10-back changes the working directory to the previous one
 12. 11-lists lists all files in the specified directories
+13. 12-file_type print the file type of the file iamafile